 Viacom announced its streaming service on an earnings call earlier this month.
 Set to launch by September of this year, about a year earlier than Disney’s platform, the service differs in some significant ways.
 For one, it will be ad-supported, like Hulu.

-Though Viacom hasn’t given any clue of what the service will include, Viacom CFO Wade Cullen Davis said on the earnings call that, “You should assume that we are really putting all of Viacom’s assets against this,” meaning that the service will have a grab bag of content from across the channels that Viacom owns, including “tens of thousands of hours of content” Nickelodeon, MTV, BET, Paramount Network, and Comedy Central.
+Though Viacom hasn’t given any clue of what the service will include, Viacom CFO Wade Cullen Davis said on the earnings call that, “You should assume that we are really putting all of Viacom’s assets against this,” meaning that the service will have a grab bag of content from across the channels that Viacom owns, including “tens of thousands of hours of content” from Nickelodeon, MTV, BET, Paramount Network, and Comedy Central.

 The service isn’t intended as a replacement for any of its existing cable channels, but is being positioned as an “MVPD [multichannel video programming distributor] complement product.”